 BOESHIELD T-9 Rust & Corrosion Protection/Inhibitor

-This dripless spray was originally developed as a solution to use on aircraft components.
-It’s ideal for those of you who are looking for more than just a corrosion-inhibitor.
+This dripless spray is ideal for those of you who are looking for more than just a corrosion inhibitor.

 If you need to get this substance off for whatever reason, there’s no need to panic, as a standard solvent or emulsifying cleaner should remove Boeshield T-9 quite easily.